 The news got worse.
 The next program in the theater was “Madame Butterfly, a three hour production.
 Our choice was either to wait until 11:00pm to continue to look for the keys or hope for better luck elsewhere.
 I felt badly for the boys as they witnessed their mother and grandmother in pitiful action running about backtracking our steps and I wondered if they were doomed as our offspring.
 Fortunately, I did finally find the keys lying on a table that we had sat at prior to the film.

 That night Thumper and I walked home arm in arm from dinner in the rain listening to the crickets and talking about the wonders of travel.
-We gratefully acknowledged how fortunate we were to have my mothers boyfriend allow us to stay in his home while we are here.

 It is difficult to think that this could be our last trip for a while and I am trying to appreciate every moment of it not withstanding the irritating moments when the children are racing around noisily out of control.
 As we walked and talked I made a secret wish that when I have grandchildren they too will be able to enjoy the wonders of the world with me, their grandmother, on our beautiful planet.